 Fund$ for Floats

-The Wheaton Arts Parade will award as many as three grants of up to $400 each for the creation of floats for the 2022 Wheaton Arts Parade & Festival.
+The Wheaton Arts Parade will award as many as SIX grants of up to $500 each for the creation of floats and parade art for the 7th Annual Wheaton Arts Parade & Festival.
+(Link to application form at bottom)

-Deadline: Rolling.
-Applications will be reviewed as they are received until midnight on August 26, 2022.
+Applications will be reviewed as they are received until midnight on August 30, 2023.
 There is an advantage to applying early because funds may be exhausted by the deadline.
 The sooner you apply the sooner you can start work on your float.

 The scale of the artwork.
 It must large enough to be appreciated from a distance along the parade route.